rmtec/modeswitcher/README.md

 We appreciate all contributions to improve the Mode Switching Framework.
 Please contact us.

 ## Contact
-For any question, feel free to contact Michael Riegler: michael DOT riegler [@] jku.at
+For any questions, feel free to contact Michael Riegler: michael DOT riegler [@] jku.at